 ARTICLE 9 RESALE OF THE PRODUCTS

-9.1 The Distributor may resell the Products only to consumers or to other selected distributors; in the latter case, the Distributor shall take all possible precautions to ensure that Products delivered in such manner do not leave the network of selected distributors and shall retain a copy of the invoices pertaining to such sales for one year and shall forward these to the Supplier if an inspection seems necessary.
+9.1 The Distributor and its direct customers may resell the Products only to consumers or authorised distributors which are established within the territory where the selective distribution network operates.
+The Distributor is in principle free to sell to non-members of the network established outside the territory where the selective system operates, but agrees not to sell to buyers who the Distributor knows (or should know) intend to actively sell the Products to unauthorized distributors or to customers in the territory where the system operates.
+The Distributor shall take all possible precautions to ensure that Products delivered in such manner do not leave the network of selected distributors and shall retain a copy of the invoices pertaining to such sales for one year and shall forward these to the Supplier if an inspection seems necessary.

-According to the EU antitrust rules the distributor must remain free to sell the products to any other member of the network.
-This clause aims at facilitating the supplier's control over such sales, in order to make sure that the products are not sold to non-members of the network.
-A very special problem arises when the supplier wishes to limit the sale of certain products to a certain area (and thus to forbid the distributors of such area to resell them elsewhere).
-In cases where the supplier wishes to launch certain new products in one area only, exceptions to the freedom of horizontal sales are possible for a limited period of time.
-In this case the advice of an expert is recommended.

 9.2 The Distributor is free to fix the resale prices of the Products.
-However, the Supplier may require the observance of maximum prices and may indicate "non binding" resale prices, provided this in no way limits the Distributor's right to grant lower prices.
+However, the Supplier may require the observance of maximum prices and may indicate "non-binding" resale prices, provided this in no way limits the Distributor's right to grant lower prices.
 The Distributor shall in any case take into account the need to preserve the image of the brand and the Products.

+9.3 The Distributor is authorized to sell and advertise the Products on the internet in compliance with Supplier’s internet requirements set forth in Annex 7.
+Distributor shall inform in advance the Supplier, so that the latter can verify that such sale and advertising complies with the requirements set forth in Annex 7.

+ARTICLE 9BIS SANCTIONS AND TRADE RESTRICTIONS

+The products, materials and related services and information covered by this agreement may be subject to trade restrictions, notably export or import controls.
+The Distributor shall not knowingly sell, export, import transfer or dispose of, whether directly or indirectly, the products, materials, and related services and information covered by this agreement to countries, destinations, or end users that are prohibited under national or international sanctions.
+Further, the Distributor shall not perform any order placed by or for any individual or entity which is disallowed under such sanctions.
+Any orders originating from, or which will result in delivery to, prohibited individuals or entities located within or controlled by any country subject to trade restrictions and export/import control laws, may not be performed without the prior confirmation to the Supplier that there is no reasonable cause to suspect a sanction violation.

 ARTICLE 10 ASSISTANCE AND TRAINING

 10.1 To the extent needed for the correct marketing of the Products the Supplier shall provide technical assistance to the Distributor and its personnel, in particular through the training of such personnel, in order to provide the end user with the services necessary to ensure the correct choice and the correct use of the Products.